aldudalski/Bitcoin-and-Cryptocurrency-Tech/README.md

 # Bitcoin and Cryptocurrency Tech

-This is the Coursera Princeton Bitcoin and Cryptcurrency course (https://www.coursera.org/learn/cryptocurrency)
+Here are a set of solutions I developed to the the Coursera Princeton Bitcoin and Cryptcurrency course (https://www.coursera.org/learn/cryptocurrency)

-These are the solutions I developed that may be useful to other students.

 I've included surrounding starter code that was provided and included unit tests that helped debug the code in the repository.